djoshea/obci/README.md

 This repo gathers the code required to implement the real-time two-photon imaging driven decoder.
 This work was described in the manuscript posted at bioRxiv at `biorxiv link`.

 This code was authored by Daniel J. O'Shea (c) 2017, in conjunction to be used with an imaging system co-developed with Eric Trautmann and Xulu Sun at Stanford under the guidance of Krishna Shenoy, Karl Deisseroth, and Jim Marshel.
+We also thank Michael J. Fox of Bruker Corporation for extraordinary technical guidance which was instrumental to achieving reliable, real-time access to imaging data via PrairieLink.

 ![Imaging frame](images/blurred_movie.gif)